When and How to Use the 15 French Possessive Adjectives [Plus Practice Tips]

 - Ce sont vos cafés.
 (These are your coffees.)

-Lastly, we have the possessive adjectives leur and leurs (their).
-Leur is used for both masculine and feminine nouns in the singular, whereas leurs is used for both masculine and feminine nouns in the plural.
+Leur is for both masculine and feminine singular nouns, and leurs is for both masculine and feminine plural nouns.

 - Oui, c’est leur stylo.
 (Yes, it’s their pen.)